top of page

 The adjective 'flamboyant' has its origins in the French word 'flambe,' which means 'flame' or 'flaming.'
 It entered the English language in the 19th century.
 'Flamboyant' is used to describe something or someone that is showy, extravagant, or flashy in a way that is meant to draw attention to itself, much like a bright and flickering flame capturing one's gaze.
 The etymology of 'flamboyant' effectively conveys the idea of a bold and attention-grabbing style or behavior.
 Whether used to describe flamboyant clothing, a flamboyant personality, or a flamboyant performance, this term highlights a sense of exuberance and flair that cannot be ignored.

-Quiz: Find the meaning of flamboyant
+Quiz: Find the meaning of the adjective flamboyant:

 Try Again!